Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 \subsection{Tightness of the Bounds}

-In the following theorem, we show that our analysis of the \textsf{CMA} policy is tight, and the bounds given in Theorem \ref{avg_comp_ratio_ub} can not be improved substantially. \begin{framed} \begin{theorem} In the adversarial setting described above, we have
+Next, we show that our analysis of the \textsf{CMA} policy is tight and the bounds given in Theorem \ref{avg_comp_ratio_ub} cannot be improved by more than a constant factor. \begin{framed} \begin{theorem} In the adversarial setting described above, we have

-\end{theorem} \end{framed} See Appendix \ref{tightness_thm_proof} for a proof of the above result.
-The proof proceeds by constructing a suitable channel state sequence for $N$ static users in a single cell employing the \textsf{CMA} policy.
+\end{theorem} \end{framed} We defer the proof of the above theorem to Appendix \ref{tightness_thm_proof}.
+The proof proceeds by constructing a suitable channel state sequence for $N$ static users in a single cell running the \textsf{CMA} policy.